Whārangi 1: Biography

 In a lone scouting expedition, which he initiated, Mair was able to confirm that a force of Waikato and Ngāti Hauā sought revenge on Te Arawa by raiding Rotorua.
 He was dispatched with a small force of Te Arawa to reinforce the Rotorua people and on 17 March 1867, with his men, forced the attackers to retreat after fierce skirmishing at Te Koutu pā.
 After the arrival of militia reinforcements, an assault was launched on Puraku pā, overlooking the Rotorua basin, which had been occupied and fortified by Waikato under Kihitu.
 Mair, with 100 Te Arawa, attempted to cut off the retreat from the rear of the pā.
 For his part in the actions at Te Koutu and Puraku Mair was promoted to lieutenant on 25 April 1867.

 In January 1868 Mair accompanied the under secretary for native affairs, William Rolleston, to the Chatham Islands, where Māori prisoners were detained.
 Mair found conditions and the treatment of prisoners so unsatisfactory that he declined an appointment to take command of the garrison.
-At Wharekauri on the Chathams Mair had his first encounter with religious leader and prophet Te Kooti Arikirangi.
-His second encounter followed a lightning raid by Te Kooti on the Whakatāne valley in March 1869, to obtain ammunition and to secure new recruits.
+On the Chathams Mair had his first encounter with religious leader and prophet Te Kooti Arikirangi.
+His second followed a lightning raid by Te Kooti on the Whakatāne valley in March 1869 to obtain ammunition and to secure new recruits.
 Confronted by a defence force of militia and kūpapa hastily organised by the Mair brothers, Te Kooti retreated first to Tauaroa pā in the Rangitāiki valley, and then into the Urewera.

 In May 1869 the government mounted a three-pronged invasion of the Urewera, to crush Te Kooti's resistance.
 Mair was placed in charge of a force of Te Arawa attached to Colonel G. S. Whitmore's column.
 As advance guard to the column, Mair and his men stormed and secured Te Hārema pā near the Whirinaki River on 6 May.
 Joining up with Colonel J. H. H. St John's column at Ruatāhuna, the combined forces foraged and systematically destroyed settlements and food supplies of the Tūhoe tribe, which had offered sanctuary to Te Kooti.
 A reconnaissance party sent to investigate the failure of Colonel J. L. Herrick's column to reach Ruatāhuna skirmished with and repulsed Te Kooti's vanguard.
 Mair took a prominent part in this action.
 But sickness and an acute shortage of provisions and ammunition forced the withdrawal of government forces in mid May, before the main objective of the invasion could be achieved.